JokerJohn/PALoc/README.md

 ![image-20240408203918682](./README/image-20240408203918682.png)

- Since GTSAM follow the right-hand convention on SE(3) , we need to use the adjoint representation as equation (14).
+ Since GTSAM follow the right-hand convention on SE(3) , we need to use the adjoint representation as equation (14).  **Please note that there is an error in Equation 14.
+The paper has not yet been updated.
+The adjoint matrix of the inverse relative pose should be used, not the adjoint of the relative pose.**

 ![image-20240408204125990](./README/image-20240408204125990.png)